 As you begin this journey, your child needs you to be their touchstone.
 Surrounding yourself with loving, supportive friends and family can build up your strength, but if it comes down to it, seek your own professional help.
 Continue to care for your own body by making sure you’re exercising, getting enough sleep, and eating right.
 You have what it takes to support your child.

 Here we are at Christmas, supposedly “the most wonderful time of the year.”
-Children are wide-eyed in anticipation, excitedly telling their parents what they want Santa to bring them.
-On the other hand, parents are reeling amid the pandemic with too many unanswered questions to count.
+Children are wide-eyed in anticipation.
+They’re excitedly telling their parents what they want Santa to bring them.
+On the other hand, parents may be reeling from stress with too many unanswered questions.

 Let’s don’t even talk about finances.
 Or the pressure to make sure everything is in stock and ordered early enough to arrive on time.